-The 2011-2012 annual maintenance budget for distribution substations is \$371,000 which includes inspection, assessment and repairs to both ground mount and pole mount transformers, and 11 kV RMUs.
+The 2012-2013 annual maintenance budget for distribution substations is \$660,000 which includes inspection, assessment and repairs to both ground mount and pole mount transformers, and 11 kV RMUs.

 Distribution transformers are inspected, and earths tested every 10 years to comply with the Electricity Regulations.
-Normally for overhead pole mounted transformers this servicing or testing is carried out in conjunction with the distribution line inspection and maintenance.
+The distribution sub earth testing is carried out within a specific earth testing programme with other HV earthed assets.
+Overhead pole mounted transformer servicing or testing is carried out in conjunction with the distribution line inspection and maintenance (apart from the earth testing referred to above).
 For ground mounted distribution substations, the inspection and maintenance is typically carried out as a targeted separate project in a 5 yearly cycle until overdue maintenance is caught up.
+These substations are normally handled in groups, by geographical location or industrial site in order to minimise logistics costs.
+(The routine maintenance described here is separate from the special and detailed condition assessment studies referred to elsewhere).

 11 kV RMU oil switches are still being targeted for more detailed maintenance program.
-One type of oil switch is being replaced and 11 units have been retired and another 8 are scheduled over the next 12 months, at an overall average job cost of approximately \$30,000 per unit.
+One type of oil switch is being replaced on an ad hoc basis as time and resources allow.
 The remaining population is being inspected via partial discharge testing and oil sampled to ensure its moisture and dielectric breakdown components are at acceptable levels and the oil switches remain safe and reliable.